BertHav/Omgevingsmonitor_Software/README.md

 ![The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280](Images/versie_4.55_in_standby_detail_AHT20_en_BMP280_in_uA.png)

 __Reset the Omgevingsmonitor for a second time after about 90 seconds to reach optimal energy saving mode!__

+## version 5.16 <a name="version516"></a>
+Boxname instead of boxId when uploading to local services (credits AgriVision).
+USBlogging flag now functions as designed using EEPROM.
+The definitions of SHORTDATAGRAM and OPENSENSEMAP have been changed to better reflect what they mean.

 ## version 5.15 <a name="version515"></a>
 Credits to AgriVision for fixing issue #4 short datagram for local services, code cleaning for ESP datagram transmission.